8 common interview questions with example answers

 How do you perform under pressure?

-If you work in high-stress industries like healthcare, product development, or marketing, you’ve probably developed skills to cope during periods of crunch and stress.
-The trick is showing off these skills in your answer without making it sound like you love constant pressure (unless that’s your speed and style).
+If you work in high-stress industries like healthcare, , or marketing, you’ve probably developed coping skills for periods of crunch.
+The trick is showing them off without claiming you love constant pressure (unless that’s genuinely your speed).

-• An acknowledgment of how you respond to stress: You don’t have to say you love pressure, but mention you can handle periods of pressure well.
+- An acknowledgment of how you respond to stress—you don’t have to say you love pressure, but mention you can handle it well

-• An example of a stressful time at your previous job: Include what you did to manage this pressure.
+- An example of a stressful time at your previous job, including what you did to manage it

 Sample answer

-I have experienced my fair share of pressure while working in healthcare.
-I don’t always want to be working in a super stressful environment.
-But I do find that added pressure can enable more efficient decisions and get my brain firing on all cylinders!
+I’ve experienced my fair share of pressure while working in healthcare.
+I don’t always want to be working in a super stressful environment, but I do find that added pressure can enable more efficient decisions and get my brain firing on all cylinders.

 When I worked on [X medical unit], managing new patients while balancing my existing patient load often created a lot of pressure and stress.
 I can’t say I always handled it perfectly, but breaking my tasks into small, manageable lists is always my priority.
 It keeps me moving forward when I get overwhelmed.